3mcnate/ig-comment-bot-script/README.md

 # IG bot

+## prerequisites

+You must have python installed and be on mac.
+If you don't have python, download it here: <https://www.python.org/ftp/python/3.13.7/python-3.13.7-macos11.pkg>

 ## How to use

->Note: this only works on mac for now.

 1. Open Terminal on your computer (do a spotlight search for Terminal)
 2. copy and paste this command and hit enter ONCE: